Accelerated BA/BS and MA Geography

 Junior Year (January 1- March 15):

-- Graduate Programs Director reviews applications; if Preliminary Application is approved, Graduate Programs Advisor will contact you with the next steps.
+• Associate Director of Graduate Studies (immersion) or the Program Director (online) reviews applications; if the Preliminary Application is approved, a Graduate Programs Coordinator will contact you with the next steps.

 Senior Year (June 1/Summer before graduate year):

-- Graduate Advisor reviews processes admission decision; Graduate Advisor will contact you with next steps.
+• Graduate Coordinator reviews processes admission decision; Graduate Coordinator will contact you with next steps.

 Shared classes